-7 people have died in storms in southern China and 70 crocodiles are reported to be on the loose
+7 people have died in storms in southern China, and 70 crocodiles are reported to be on the loose

 No injuries have been reported.

-Further west, seven people died and three are missing after multiple landslides in the city of Yulin in the Guangxi region, the official Xinhua News Agency reported.
-Heavy rains on Sunday and Monday triggered the landslides.
+Further west, seven people died and three are missing after multiple landslides in the city of Yulin in the Guangxi region, the official Xinhua News Agency reported late Monday.
+Heavy rain on Sunday and Monday triggered the landslides.

-The rains last week caused flash floods in Hong Kong, killing two people.
+The rain caused flash floods in Hong Kong last week, killing two people.
+Parts of the city were flooded again following a heavy downpour Monday.
+Puddles of water and debris could still be seen.

+Hong Kong leader John Lee said the government would set up an emergency assistance fund to help those affected by the floods.